Alick Maemae

 Alick Leonard Maemae (born 10 December 1985) is a football midfielder from the Solomon Islands.

 He hails from Suraina, North East coast of Malaita.

 Club career

 He played soccer at a very early age.
 His interest in soccer forced him to abandon secondary education back at his home village at Manasu'u.
 Inspired by the first Solomon Islands professional soccer player, Batram Suri who is his very close relative, Maemae went to Honiara and started playing for Koloale FC.
 At Honiara, he started to gain popularity.

-The pacy and skilful, leftsided Maemae has played for NZFC outfit YoungHeart Manawatu, where he was joined by his compatriot Nelson Sale Kilifa.
+Maemae has played for NZFC outfit YoungHeart Manawatu, where he was joined by his compatriot Nelson Sale Kilifa.
 Other former clubs include Richmond Athletic, Koloale FC Honiara and Fawkner-Whittlesea Blues in Australia's Victorian Premier League.

 In May 2010, he won the Oceania Champions League with Hekari United.
 In September that year he followed his teammate and compatriot Stanley Waita to Amical FC.